 Our Blog and our Knowledge Base are filled with articles covering advice on best email marketing practices.
-Our Live Seminars offer real-time information and interaction with our Education Team on some very useful topics.
+Our Live Webinars offer real-time information and interaction with our Education Team on some very useful topics.

 If you're interested in learning more about email marketing, these resources are available to browse and use.